 The previous idea seems to suggest that our choices and their results are predestined and beyond our control so one might ask "Why do anything then?”
 Further, they suggest that the future of the world is destined to be, an unfolding of events one dependent on the other.
 In one sense it may be true that things will be as they will be, beyond our control, but at the same time, we are beings that can perceive the world.
 We can be objective and categorize.
 We can see how events and objects relate to each other and how they interact.
 Though we may be just a part of destiny we are able to stand back and observe the billiard table that we are a part of.
 We can make probability estimates of how the specific decisions we make will affect the next layout on the billiard table.
 We can affect the future.
 Though we may be a part of what is destined to be, the fact that we can observe and direct our energies toward the world allows us to influence how it unfolds.
 We can change our future even if the choices we make are a part of its making.

 Let's use another analogy.
 Sometimes I think of life like a river running to the sea.
-On the top of the mountain the river begins and we are like sticks swept up by the current and we begin our journey of life to the sea.
-As we ride the currents on this great adventure we often come close to other sticks - other life.
+On the top of the mountain the river begins and we are like sticks that are swept up by the current and then we begin our journey of life to the sea.
+As we ride the currents on this great adventure we often come close to other sticks - other Life.
 They may be our friends or people we work with.
 On occasion we may even cross over each other, connecting as one, riding the current together for a while.
 These may be our closest relationships - our spouses, our family, or our special pet.
 As we drift in the currents sometimes we get caught in back eddies.
 We become stuck and swirl round and round in one spot until at some point we break free and enter the current again to continue our journey.

 Drifting in the currents to the sea seems much like destiny - events beyond our control - but it is not to be forgotten that each of us, however great or small, has energy we can put out to the world to change it.
 As the stick circles in the back eddy, it is not always the case that we must wait for the current to come sweep us along again.
 If we are close, and conditions are right, sometimes we have the energy within ourselves to take us far enough to break free of the back eddy and flow again in the main current.
 Each of us can make a difference.

 Think of someone like Gandhi.
-With conditions right and the right choices he was able to flow down the river and change it.
-As if he was a stick placing its self in the rocks in just the right way, many other sticks came his way.
+With all conditions right and the right choices he was able to flow down the river and change it.
+As if he was a stick placing itself in the rocks in just the right way, many other sticks came his way.
 They built up, all as one, and took the form of a dam.
 Upon doing so they were able to change the direction of the river itself.
 As you flow down the river, when you put out the smallest amount of energy, you create a ripple that will touch every other creature and thing.
 Everything you do makes a difference to our world.
 You and your choices are an integral part of it.

 So my suggestion is that our destiny, the river in which we flow, the physical laws that we seem to be a part of, may be inevitable.
 Nevertheless, even if our choices are a part of destiny, we can use the forces within each of us to shape the future.
 Going further, by combining our forces we can do amazing things.
 The actions we choose to take now can make the difference between our future being a good one or a bad one.
 It is our choice.